nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  ![CalendarScreenshot](images/CalendarScreenshot.png)

- Figure x.
+ Figure 25.
 Screenshots showing the calendar in tCheck

 ## 6. FAQ <a name="FAQ"></a>